Skip to main content

 1. Go to APIs & Services\Credentials using https://console.cloud.google.com/apis/credentials

-3. Click REGENERATE KEY to rotate API key.
+3. Click REGENERATE KEY to rotate the API key.

 4. Click Save.

-5. Repeat steps 2,3,4 for every API key that has not been rotated in the last 90 days.
+5. Repeat steps 2, 3, and 4 for every API key that has not been rotated in the last 90 days.

 From Google Cloud CLI

-There is not currently a way to regenerate and API key using gcloud commands.
-To 'regenerate' a key you will need to create a new one, duplicate the restrictions from the key being rotated, and delete the old key.
+There is not currently a way to regenerate an API key using gcloud commands.
+To regenerate a key, create a new one, duplicate the restrictions from the key being rotated, and delete the old key.

 1. List existing keys.